ondewo/ondewo-vtsi-api/docs/index.md

 <a name="ondewo.vtsi.StartScheduledCallerRequest"></a>

 ### StartScheduledCallerRequest
-request for starting a scheduled call
+Request for starting a scheduled call

 | Field | Type | Label | Description |